 If a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.

-- For Transform
+- Affect Transform

 This constraint allows you to choose in which space to evaluate its owner’s transform properties.
 See common constraint properties for more information.